terrier-org/terrier-core/doc/quickstart_experiments.md

-		batchindexing	allows a static collection of documents to be indexed batchretrieval	performs a batch retrieval "run" over a set of queries help		provides a list of available commands interactive	runs an interactive querying session on the commandline
+		batchindexing	allows a static collection of documents to be indexed batchretrieval	performs a batch retrieval "run" over a set of queries help		provides a list of available commands interactive	runs an interactive querying session on the command-line

 	All possible commands:
-		batchevaluate	evaluate all run result files in the results directory batchindexing	allows a static collection of documents to be indexed batchretrieval	performs a batch retrieval "run" over a set of queries help		provides a list of available commands http		runs a simple JSP webserver, to serve results indexstats	display the statistics of an index indexutil	utilities for displaying the content of an index interactive	runs an interactive querying session on the commandline inverted2direct	makes a direct index from a disk index with only an inverted index jforests	runs the Jforests LambdaMART LTR implementation recompress	allows an inverted index to be recompressed, changing compression
+		batchevaluate	evaluate all run result files in the results directory batchindexing	allows a static collection of documents to be indexed batchretrieval	performs a batch retrieval "run" over a set of queries help		provides a list of available commands help-aliases	provides a list of all available commands and their aliases http		runs a simple JSP webserver, to serve results indexstats	display the statistics of an index indexutil	utilities for displaying the content of an index interactive	runs an interactive querying session on the command-line inverted2direct	makes a direct index from a disk index with only an inverted index jforests	runs the Jforests LambdaMART LTR implementation recompress	allows an inverted index to be recompressed, changing compression